 - In the meantime wash and soak basmati rice in enough water.
 In a small bowl soak saffron in lukewarm milk and set aside.

-- When the mutton is half done, start cooking rice by adding 4-5 liters of water to a heavy bottom cooking vessel (used for cooking rice) along with salt, ginger-garlic paste 4 cardamoms, 4 cloves, 1 stick cinnamon.
-Bring this to boil and add soaked basmati rice (by draining water from it).
-Cook till rice is ¾ th done.
+- When the mutton is half done, start cooking rice by adding 4-5 liters of water to a heavy bottom cooking vessel (used for cooking rice) along with salt, ginger-garlic paste, 4 cardamoms, 4 cloves, 1 stick cinnamon and bay leaves.

 LAYERING:

 - Grease the same vessel which we used for cooking rice with the oil/ghee (which we used for frying onions).
-Sprinkle 1 tbsp. of fried onions and evenly spread half of above drained rice.

 - On top of it evenly spread cooked mutton pieces.
 Add remaining cooked rice on top of it and spread evenly.